 Multitasking is a way of life for many work-at-home moms.
-In fact, the term work-at-home mom implies multitasking.
-Many WAHMs don't employ outside childcare but work while caring for children--two very demanding tasks.
+The term work-at-home mom (WAHM) implies multitasking.
+Many WAHMs don't employ outside childcare but work while caring for children—two very demanding tasks.
 But even WAHMs whose children are in the care of others can find themselves multitasking.

-As with any art, in order to achieve beautiful results, one must be disciplined.
-Multitasking practiced without discipline--meaning at inappropriate times and places--is actually inefficient and detrimental to family balance.
+As with any art, to achieve beautiful results, one must be disciplined.
+Multitasking practiced without discipline, meaning at inappropriate times and places, is inefficient and detrimental to family balance.

-But in some ways, that last point is simply picking nits for work-at-home moms.
-Whether we're switching gears quickly or actually doing two things at once, we have a lot of balls in the air.
+In some ways, that last point is simply picking nits for work-at-home moms.
+Whether we're switching gears quickly or doing two things at once, we have a lot of balls in the air.
 So the question becomes how to keep them from raining down on us.